MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab1/edX-DEV212x-Lab1.md

 This is the Hands on Lab for module 1 of the Introduction to DevOps course.

 ## LAB 1 - Setting up a Visual Studio Team Services Account ##
-Once you have completed the videos and other course material for Module 1, you can continue with this lab.

 ### Prerequisites ###
 You will need the following in order to complete the hands on labs: